Everything you need to know about our product install, setup steps, configuration and usage of various features

 When Librarian View is in MULTI BANK MODE [1], open BANK EDIT menu and you can see that it has different items compared to SINGLE BANK MODE.
 Select Request Multi Data… [1] item from the menu.
 This will open a sub menu, with different request options:

-- Request Arrangement data from hardware buffer to Plug-in / Application user interface.
+• Request Arrangement data from hardware buffer to Editor user interface.

 [4] from Temp Buffer to Librarian